limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 31337/tcp filtered Elite   no-response
 ```

-Alas, `nmap` found one open port `tcp/80`.
-And no SSH service although the rest of the filtered ports may prove interesting later.
+`nmap` finds one open port `tcp/80` and no SSH service although the rest of the filtered ports may prove interesting later.
 Who knows?

 ### Directory/File Enumeration

-Let's press on with more enumeration.
-Using `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) again suggested two WordPress blogs residing in the host and the presence of one interesting directory `/secret`.
+Let's continue with the enumeration.
+I use `wfuzz` with `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) to fuzz directories and/or files and find two WordPress installations and the presence of one interesting directory `/secret` in the host.

 ```
 # wfuzz -w /usr/share/seclists/Discovery/Web-Content/big.txt --hc 404 http://pinkydb/FUZZ